This is the third blog in our Transformation Journey series, which will discuss the 8 steps necessary to form a continuous improvement team.

 This step involves creating a balanced scorecard of performance metrics that will provide immediate feedback on the effectiveness of the implemented projects.
 I’ll cover this more in Blog #4, so stay tuned.

 For now, it is sufficed to say: don’t focus on financial metrics only.
 These can be managed by senior management and likely already exist in your company.
-The focus for the continuous improvement team can be managed by measuring process cycle time, productivity of a given process (outputs divided by inputs) and inventory reduction, to name a few solid performance metrics.
+The focus for the continuous improvement team can be managed by measuring process cycle time, the productivity of a given process (outputs divided by inputs) and inventory reduction, to name a few solid performance metrics.

 4. Set Up Regular Meetings